 *Practicing Masjid Etiquette*

 The masjid, or mosque, is a sacred space for Muslims around the world.
-It serves as a place of worship, community gathering, and spiritual reflection.
+It fills in as a position of love, local area meeting, and otherworldly reflection.
 Let’s delve into some key aspects of masjid etiquette:

 *1. Purity and Cleanliness: *